 The problem is that when you add sugar to cream cheese spread, it draws the liquid out of the cream cheese, resulting in the soupy consistency I mentioned earlier.
-Normally, adding some additional powdered sugar would thicken up an American buttercream like this one.
-But that doesn't work in this case.
-No amount of powdered sugar can rescue a runny cream cheese frosting.
-Believe me, I have tried!

-The key to success is binding the powdered sugar with the butter first and THEN the cream cheese can be safely mixed in without the sugar drawing the liquid out of the cream cheese.
+The key to success is binding the powdered sugar with the butter first and then the cream cheese can be safely mixed in without the sugar drawing the liquid out of the cream cheese.
 Applied physics!

 Ingredients